jforaker/SlackOverflow/README.md

 # slackoverflow

-A simple app written in node.js to search Stack Overflow
+A simple app written in node.js to search Stack Overflow with a Slack slash command

 ![](http://jffileshares.s3.amazonaws.com/Screen-Recording-2015-08-08-00-53-24-pmlqUOpmK3.gif)